Joseph-Émile Brunet: Works

 He sculpted a bronze War Memorial at Longueuil, Quebec (1924) in front of the city hall just across the river from Montreal.

 He sculpted a statue of Pierre Gaultier de Varennes, sieur de La Vérendrye in Saint Boniface, Manitoba.

 He sculpted the Canadian Pavilion for the Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris which included a 28 foot sculpture of a bison (1937) and panels on the outside of the structure.
 Paintings and a show inside the Canadian pavilion depicted aspects of Canadian culture.

 Mr. Joseph-Émile Brunet designed twenty-four capitals (1948) for the Basilica of Sainte-Anne-de-Beaupré, which depict 52 religious subjects reflecting the life of Jesus.
 Joseph-Émile Brunet sculpted 14 "Stations of the Cross" lining the walls of the cathedral.
 Stone statues of Saint Anne and Saints at the entrance of the cathedral.
 Joseph-Émile Brunet created the fountain in front of the Basilica and the stone 7 ft 6 in high sculptures in niches as you enter the basilica, "Marie de L’Incarnation", "Saint Joseph", "The Virgin with Jesus", "François de Laval", and "St. Joachim".
-Joseph-Émile Brunet also sculpted Kateri Tekakwitha in bronze, 6 ft 4 in high.
+Joseph-Émile Brunet also sculpted St. Kateri Tekakwitha in bronze, 6 ft 4 in high.